 Edison Avilés-Deliz, PE, Esq.

-Edison Avilés-Deliz obtained his Bachelor of Science in Science, Electrical Engineering, specializing in Power and Control Systems (BSEE) from the University of Puerto Rico in 1991, and a Juris Doctor (JD) from the University of Puerto Rico School of Law in 1997.
-He also obtained a Master Degree (MA) in Diplomacy/International Relations/Business from Norwich University in Vermont and a Master Degree in Energy Law from Vermont Law School (LLM).
+Edison Avilés-Deliz obtained his Bachelor of Science in Electrical Engineering with specialties in Power and Control Systems (BSEE) Cum Laude from the University of Puerto Rico, Mayagüez Campus in 1991 and a Juris Doctor also Cum Laude from the University of Puerto Rico School of Law in 1997.
+In addition, he holds Master degrees with Distinctions in Diplomacy/International Relations/Business from Norwich University in Vermont and in Energy Law from Vermont Law School (LLM).

 Ángel R. Rivera de la Cruz, PE, Esq.

 Mr. Rivera earned a Bachelor of Science degree in Mathematics, Cum Laude, from the University of Puerto Rico, Mayagüez and a Master of Science degree in Mathematics from the University of Massachusetts, Amherst.